Grace Murray

-Grace Murray (born 26 May 1989) is an Irish international footballer who played for Shelbourne Ladies of the Women's National League (WNL), as well as playing for Dundalk.
+Grace Murray (born 26 May 1989) is an Irish international footballer.
 She made her debut for the Republic of Ireland women's national football team in February 2008.

-Murray was capped 68 times for Ireland.
+Murray was capped 68 times for Ireland from under-17 to Senior.

 Murray studied Sports Leadership at the Dundalk Institute of Technology.

 She joined the Gardai in 2020.

-At the end of 2023, she signed with the Linfield Women’s team.

 Club career

 After coming through the youth ranks at Dundalk City, Murray represented her hometown club in the 2004 and 2005 FAI Women's Cup finals at Lansdowne Road.
 In 2004 Dundalk lost 4–1 to UCD.
 A report in The Irish Times newspaper praised her "great assurance" in Dundalk's 1–0 win over Peamount United in 2005.
 Murray transferred to St Francis and in August 2010 scored the club's first ever goal in European competition, in a 4–1 win over Portuguese champions 1º Dezembro.

 Murray joined Peamount United before the Women's National League (WNL) was formed in 2011 and represented the club in the competition's first season.
 She had already featured in The Peas' 2011–12 UEFA Women's Champions League campaign, which ended with a defeat by Paris Saint-Germain.

 After dislocating her elbow three minutes into the 2012–13 UEFA Women's Champions League qualifying round in Bosnia, Murray was ruled out for six months.
 She spent time in Canada, then played in the summer season with Northern Irish club Newry City.

 Murray helped Newry City reach the 2014 IFA Women's Challenge Cup final, at Clandeboye Park in Bangor, where they were beaten 10–9 on penalties by Linfield after a 2–2 draw.
 In 2015, she was part of the Newry City team which won the Women's Premier League, with a dramatic last-minute winner over Mid-Ulster Ladies.

 For the 2015–16 season, Murray returned to the Women's National League with Dublin-based club Shelbourne Ladies.